- About Homelessness

 |The Substance Abuse and Mental Health Services Administration (SAMHSA) within HHS provides funding for several programs that provide services to people experiencing or at risk of homelessness.|

-The President’s fiscal year (FY) 2014 Budget Proposal included $75 million for Substance Abuse and Mental Health Services Administration (SAMHSA) Homeless Services and $65 million for Projects for Assistance in Transition from Homelessness (PATH), which, if enacted, would bring funding back up to FY 2012 levels.
+The President’s fiscal year (FY) 2015 Budget Proposal included $74 million for Substance Abuse and Mental Health Services Administration (SAMHSA) Homeless Services and $65 million for Projects for Assistance in Transition from Homelessness (PATH).
+These funding levels represent level funding from the FY 2014 enacted levels.

 About SAMHSA Homeless Programs

 The largest obstacle for many communities to continue making progress toward ending homelessness is funding for service delivery that fully integrates behavioral and physical health care interventions.
 An increase in resources for integrated behavioral health services is needed to overcome barriers to accessing mainstream programs, such as Medicaid, welfare, and general substance abuse and mental health services.
 SAMHSA’s financial support of services in these environments is a critical step on the road to ending homelessness.